pshuck-code/Eden/README.md

 Eden is written mainly in Swift and partly in Objective C. Eden also uses Google Firebase to store and retrieve data.

+Cocoa Pods was used to install Podfiles.

 Xcode is the platform used for development.